 When your dog reaches the age of about seven – a little younger in large breeds (five to six) and older in small breeds (around nine) – they’re generally considered to be ‘senior’.
+When they reach this age, you’ll need to adjust their diet to support them better.
+Find out more about feeding older dogs in this guide.

 You might notice your dog wanting to take life a little easier, as we all do when we get a little older!
 There will also be some less visible changes as they approach their senior stage of life; their bodies and digestion start to change and their immune system may need some extra support.